 The human immune system’s primary home is in the gut; so gastrointestinal microbiota has a direct effect on the human body’s immune responses. – Wikipedia

-REMEMBER — it is essential to support your ‘Gallbladder’ and bile production too, for good digestion to take place!
+REMEMBER; it is also essential to support your ‘Gallbladder’ and bile production too, for good digestion and detoxification to take place!

 Researchers have found that in addition to digesting, absorbing nutrients, maintaining water and electrolyte balance, the gut is also responsible for helping the immune system recognize foreign invaders, and thus can keep us more resilient.

-Some aids that can help with digestion if you find your not digesting foods properly, especially fats and proteins are; Betaine HCL, Fennugreek, Betaine and pepsin, Apple cider vinegar, warm water and lemon juice, Swedish bitters, Bromelain, vinegar’s, ginger, bone broth and other warm drinks 15-30 minutes before a meal.
+Some aids that can help with digestion if you find your not digesting foods properly, especially fats and proteins are; Betaine HCL, Fenugreek, Betaine and pepsin, Apple cider vinegar and ALL vinegars, warm water and lemon juice, Swedish bitters, Bromelain, ginger, bone broth and other warm drinks 15-30 minutes before a meal.
 Sauerkraut and kimchi can be helpful, even pickles.
 You can also try digestive enzymes that contain ‘protease’ and ‘lipase’.
-Activated charcoal after a meal.
-And some people find relief from taking a good probiotic, Glutamine, Zinc, NAC (N-acetyl cysteine) and Saccharomyces boulardii. *If you’ve never taken probiotics before, you will want to start low and go slow, as you may have increased symptoms if your gut flora changes too rapidly.
+And some people find relief from taking; a good probiotic, Glutamine, Zinc, NAC (N-acetyl cysteine) and Saccharomyces boulardii. *If you’ve never taken probiotics before, you will want to start low and go slow, as you may have increased symptoms if your gut flora changes too rapidly.

 TAKEAWAY — Take care of your gut!